 Healthy Road Trip Snacks: Our Guide to Clean Eating on the Road

-If you’re trying to eat healthy on the road, you probably don’t want to rely on what’s available in the gas stations and convenience stores along the way.
+If you’re trying to eat healthy on the road and adhere to a clean eating plan, you probably don’t want to rely on what’s available in the gas stations and convenience stores along the way.
 Skip the aisles full of processed, prepackaged foods and make yourself a kit full of nutritious munchies before hitting the road.

 Here are our top recommendations for healthy road trip snacks, picked because they’ll travel well, won’t make a mess, and will give your body the energy it needs to make it through the long drive.